 Financial aid must be finalized and completed before starting classes.
 Any application not completed will result in the student considered to be self-pay or non-funded until financial aid has been completed and approved.

-If a student receiving Pell Grant funding is making unsatisfactory progress and is placed on warning status, then the student is required to pay the tuition which has accumulated and financial aid will be delayed pending satisfactory progress.
+If a student receiving Pell Grant funding is making unsatisfactory progress, then the student is required to pay the tuition which has accumulated and financial aid will be delayed pending satisfactory progress.